 You don’t have to head to the bush in Africa or deep in the South American rain forest for a unique experience.
 Want to hit the spa?
-Try Ten Thousand Waves in Santa Fe, New Mexico.
-This Japanese spa focuses on bathing in the Japanese tradition.
+Try one that differs from the typical massages, hair and nails.
+Something to try might be a Japanese spa which focuses on bathing in the Japanese tradition.
 They have typical spa treatments, like massages, for your less-adventurous friends.
-But the brave can try treatments like the Nightingale Cleansing Masque, which is made from sanitized nightingale droppings imported from Japan.
-According to the spa, it’s an all-natural way to brighten and smooth the skin.
+But the adventurous can try a variety of unique treatments.

 4. Use the Time to Reflect

 If you would rather be roaming the streets of Zanzibar than spending the weekend in a bed in breakfast in New England, I understand.
 But you can use the peace and quiet to reflect on your other travels.
 If you keep travel journals, bring them with you to read through some of your most memorable experiences.
 You might be surprised at all of the little details you’ve already forgotten.
 If you don’t keep journals while traveling, use the time to start writing down some of your favorite travel memories.
 We have a simple notebook we keep in our camper to log where we went, the dates, who went, and what we did and saw.
 We enjoy looking at it and reliving some of our fun moments.
 It takes at the most 10 minutes to log a few highlights that we can enjoy for years to come.

 5. Meet in the Middle